 Here are a few of our favorites:

-With three layers of ingredients, this unique formula can help you stay asleep longer and wake up feeling refreshed.
-Each tablet contains:
+With three layers of ingredients, this unique formula can help you stay asleep longer and wake up feeling refreshed during times of occasional sleeplessness.* Each tablet contains:

 - Melatonin: an important factor in your sleep-wake cycle that’s supplied as both quick-release melatonin to help you fall asleep faster and time-release melatonin to help you stay asleep longer.